-International Arbitration Comparative Guide - Litigation, Mediation & Arbitration - Ireland
+International Arbitration Comparative Guide

 15.1 Is arbitration seated in your jurisdiction confidential?
 Is a duty of confidentiality found in the arbitration legislation?

-The 2010 Act does not expressly provide for the confidentiality of arbitration proceedings.
+The 2010 does not expressly provide for the confidentiality of arbitration proceedings.

 In Ireland, arbitrations are almost exclusively conducted in private.
-Although parties can agree to arbitrate in public, in practice this rarely happens.
+Although parties can agree to arbitrate in public, in practice this will rarely happen.
 In private arbitrations, arbitration proceedings remain confidential between the parties and their representatives.

 There is a presumption of confidentiality in respect of arbitral proceedings and arbitral awards.